-Gout is a common form of arthritis that is more likely to affect men than women, and is actually the most common form of inflammatory arthritis in men.
-People with gout will suffer with the condition long-term but it is not a constant pain; symptoms come on quickly and then clear, in what is known as ‘attacks’ of gout.
+Gout is a common form of arthritis that is more likely to affect men than women (Mayo Clinic, 2022).
+People with gout will suffer with the condition long-term but it is not a constant pain; symptoms come on quickly and then clear, in what is known as ‘attacks’ of gout (NIAMS, 2023).

 What causes gout?

-The cause of the actual symptoms of gout are due to excessive amounts of uric acid in the blood.
+The cause of the actual symptoms of gout are due to excessive amounts of uric acid in the blood (NHS Inform, 2023).
 Normally, this is dissolved and excreted through urine but in people who suffer from gout, the uric acid crystalises on the joints and cause pain and inflammation.

 There are a number of factors that can increase your risk of developing gout.
-Your age and gender play a big part, as men produce more uric acid than women but women’s levels increase after they go through the menopause.
+Your age and gender play a big part, as men produce more uric acid than women but women’s levels increase after they go through the menopause (Mayo Clinic, 2022).

 Genetics can also play a part in gout, but normally it’s due more largely to lifestyle choices.
-Uric acid is present in a number of foods (eg. meat, poultry and seafood) and those who eat large amounts, are more likely to get gout.
-It’s also extremely common in those who are overweight or obese so gout sufferers are always advised to try and lose weight to relieve their condition.
+Uric acid is present in a number of foods (eg. meat, poultry and seafood) and those who eat large amounts, are more likely to get gout due to the higher purine contents contained in the food (UK Gout Society).
+It’s also extremely common in those who are overweight or obese so gout sufferers are always advised to try and lose weight to relieve their condition (Arthritis Foundation, 2024).

 How can I treat gout?

 Gout is a chronic condition so it cannot be cured.
 However, attacks of gout can effectively be managed with medication.
-Usually, first line treatment is either an NSAID painkiller such as Naproxen or Diclofenac, or an anti-gout agent such as Colchicine.
+Usually, first line treatment is either an NSAID painkiller (Coburn & Mikuls, 2016), such as Naproxen or Diclofenac, or an anti-gout agent such as Colchicine.
 These medicines help to relieve the pain associated with a gout attack, and help to clear it quickly.

 However, if you’re suffering from a high number of gout attacks then you might want to consider a preventative medication.
 Allopurinol reduces the number of gout attacks that you experience and helps you to continue as normal.
 However, it’s important not to take Allopurinol when you experience an attack of gout; it is a preventative measure, not a treatment and if you try can take it incorrectly, it can actually make your attack of gout last longer.